BMW Central Building – Zaha Hadid

-The organization of the building exploits the obvious sequence of front to back for the phasing of public/busy to more withdrawn/quiet activities.
+The BMW central building project is one of Zaha Hadid’s most renowned works in Germany, The organization of the BMW central building exploits the obvious sequence of front to back for the phasing of public/busy to more withdrawn/quiet activities.
 The façade envelope is pulled in under a large diagonally projecting top floor.
 Here the car drop-off swoops underneath letting off visitors into the glazed public lobby.

 The other cascade starts with the cafeteria at the south end moving up to meet the first cascade then moving all the way up to the space projecting over the entrance.
 The two cascading sequences capture a long connective void between them.
 At the bottom of this void is the auditing area as a central focus of everybody’s attention.
 Above the void, the half-finished cars are moving along their tracks between the various surrounding production units open to view.